Skip to main content

 Anti-Race Safety

-The system implements multiple layers of protection against race conditions:
+The system implements multiple layers of race-condition protection:

 FileLockManager

 Per-filepath mutex (normalized absolute paths).
-Write operations acquire locks; reads do not block.
+Write operations acquire the lock; reads do not block.

 Isolated History

-Each worker maintains its own []models.Message, with no sharing.
+Each worker keeps its own []models.Message, no sharing.

 Independent LLM Clients